It took me a while, but I finally found it. Yes, I found someone who dared to criticize the WP Rocket plugin sharply. What a nerve!

 - Emoji: you must know these pictograms, which we use excessively in our SMS or emails 😅.
 They make us laugh but are greedy in resources, and increase loading time 🤯.
 Check the corresponding box to reduce the number of external HTTP requests.

 - Embeds: the embed code tag allows you to integrate content (image, sound, video, etc.) into a web page.
 This functionality has been integrated into WordPress since version 4.4.
 WP Rocket allows you to deactivate the embeds of articles.
-This means that if you incorporate a link to an article on one of your publications, you will not have a real-time preview (no insert will be displayed).
+This means that if you integrate a link to an article on one of your publications, you will not have a real-time preview (no insert will be displayed).
 This avoids the generation of additional HTTP requests.

 This tab requires a minimum of knowledge.
 If you're just starting out, chances are you'll never need to use it.
 So I won't go into detail here.